Busted (film)

 Busted is a 1997 comedy film, starring Corey Feldman, Corey Haim and Elliott Gould.
 The film marked Corey Feldman's directorial debut.
-Due to his frequent absences and drug use during filming, Corey Haim was eventually fired by director Corey Feldman.
+Due to his frequent absences and drug use during filming, Haim was eventually fired by Feldman.
 Feldman later said it was one of the hardest and most painful things he ever did.

 Plot

 The police force of the somewhat-quiet town of Amity decide to get crime off the streets and decide that the prostitutes are better off working out of the police station.
 The ladies take over several police duties to ensure their cover.